rimisoni22-ux/SIMON_SAYS-_GAME/README.md

-Simon Says is a fun memory-based game where players must repeat an increasing sequence of colors shown by the system.
-Each round, the game adds a new color to the pattern, and the player must remember and click the colors in the correct order.
-As the sequence grows longer, the challenge increases, testing the player’s memory, concentration, and reaction speed.

-This game is built using HTML, CSS, and JavaScript, demonstrating concepts like DOM manipulation, event handling, and game logic.
-The colorful interface and interactive gameplay make it both entertaining and a great way to practice front-end development skills. ✨
+# 🎮 Simon Says Game

+A fun and interactive **Simon Says memory game** built using **HTML, CSS, and JavaScript**.
+The game challenges players to remember and repeat an increasing sequence of colors to test their memory and concentration. 🧠✨

+---

+## 🚀 Features

+* 🎯 Interactive color-based memory game
+* 📈 Increasing difficulty with each level
+* ⚡ Fast and responsive gameplay
+* 🎨 Simple and clean user interface

+---

+## 🛠️ Technologies Used

+* **HTML** – Structure of the game
+* **CSS** – Styling and layout
+* **JavaScript** – Game logic and interactivity

+---

+## 🎮 How to Play

+1. Press any key to start the game.
+2. Watch the color sequence carefully.
+3. Repeat the sequence by clicking the buttons in the same order.
+4. Each correct round increases the level and adds a new color to the sequence.
+5. If you click the wrong color, the game ends.

+---

+## 📂 Project Structure

+SIMON_SAYS_GAME
+│── index.html
+│── style.css
+│── script.js

+---

+## 💡 Learning Outcomes

+This project helped in understanding:

+* DOM Manipulation
+* Event Handling
+* Game Logic Implementation
+* JavaScript Fundamentals

+---

+## 📌 Future Improvements

+* 🔊 Add sound effects
+* 📱 Make it fully mobile responsive
+* 🏆 Add a high score system

+---

+⭐ If you like this project, consider giving it a **star**!